Kauzok/AmpV2/README.md

 - Add standing still animations for shockblade, lorentz cannon, magnetic vortex & fulmination

 ## VFX To Do
-- Consider modifying helmet/chest glow
+- Switch VFX Shaders to cloud remap

 ## Misc.
 To Do
 - Cleanup code base, finish comments
-- Fix loud sounds
 - Switch off of unlockableAPI
-- Fix method of loading in assetbundles/soundbanks (and fix soundbank error)
+- Fix method of loading in assetbundles/soundbanks (and fix soundbank error
-- Switch VFX Shaders to cloud remap
 - Emote and other API Support
 - Add configs
 - Adjust character portrait